vrm-c/vrm.dev/content/en/docs/univrm/univrm_upm.md

 Since there is no function that can automatically download the dependencies between packages, please add above git urls in order.

-By changing the version number, You can switch to different version as you wish.
+By changing the version number, You can switch to different version based on your needs.

 #### Add dependencies in Packages/manifest.json

 An alternative way is to add necessary dependencies right in Packages/manifest.json.
-Please copy and paste the following contents (example of [v0.56.3](https://github.com/vrm-c/UniVRM/releases/tag/v0.56.3)):
+Open manifest.json with text/code editor and paste the following contents (example of [v0.56.3](https://github.com/vrm-c/UniVRM/releases/tag/v0.56.3)):

 ```json
 {